wfondrie/personal-website/content/post/2019-07-21-an-ode-to-waffle-fries/index.md

 ---
-title: "An Ode to Waffle Fries"
+title: An Ode to Waffle Fries
 author: William E. Fondrie
 date: '2019-07-21'
 slug: an-ode-to-waffle-fries
 ---

 My family and I love to eat at Chick-fil-A. While we will forever miss the Chick-fil-A Cow Calendar (which was sadly ended in 2018) we have enjoyed their